Hang14/SPPGAT/README.md

 # SPPGAT

-This repository is the source code for the paper'Semantics from Look and Sound: Learning Chinese Character Representations from Function-Specific Components and Pronunciations'.
+This repository is the source code for the paper 'Semantics from Look and Sound: Learning Chinese Character Representations from Function-Specific Components and Pronunciations'.

 ## Steps to run the code